NirmitSawant/Covid19_Tracker/README.md

 - Update of Each Country in Regional Section.(NEW Update1)
 - Refresh Button to get Real-Time.
 - FAQs, Indian Donation Links and MythBusters.(WHO approved)
-- Search Bar Implementation for ease of fiding.(NEW Update2)
+- Search Bar Implementation for ease of finding.(NEW Update2)

 ## TODO:
 - A Dedicated India Feature.